Commands

 When you change the structure of your commands, please restart your entire application process so that the changes take

-effect even if the hmr
+effect even if the hmr is active.

 Valid structure